 In the late winter of 2018-19, I decided to build a receiver that would provide a performance improvement to the regen I built a couple of years ago.
 I wanted the radio to receive AM and SSB signals between 160m and 20m (1.8-14.5 MHz).

 As I mentioned, none of the native API of PalmOS 5.x was ever documented.
 There was a small number of people who figured out some parts of it, but nobody really got it all, or even close to it.
 To start with, because large parts are not useful to an app developer, and thus attracted no interest.
 This is a problem, however, if one wants to make a new device.
 So I had to actually do a lot of reverse engineering for this project – a lot of boring reverse engineering of very boring APIs that I still had to implement.
 Oh, and I needed a kernel, and actual hardware to run on.

-App note from Analog Devices on robust precision signal conditioning.
+App note from ON Semiconductors on EMI self pollution.
 Link here (PDF)

-Old app note from Maxim Integrated about high-precision temperature measurement.
+Another app note from ON Semiconductors about various digital potentiometers application.
 Link here (PDF)

 Analog circuits are made programmable by using digital potentiometers (POTs) to vary the key circuit parameters.
 This application note provides the analog design engineer with basic reference designs and circuit ideas for controlling the key parameters of analog circuits using digital POTs connected to a computer bus or microcontroller.
 Analog circuits are made programmable by using digital potentiometers (POTs) to vary the key circuit parameters.
 This application note provides the analog design engineer with basic reference designs and circuit ideas for controlling the key parameters of analog circuits using digital POTs connected to a computer bus or microcontroller.